 You don’t want to fill the pan too full since you might have issues with the batter overflowing.
 This can make a mess in your oven and it’s something you want to avoid.

-Popular recipes will generally tell you to stick to filling the loaf pan only 2/3 the way full.
+Popular recipes will generally tell you to stick to filling the loaf pan only 2/3 of the way full.
 This is the safest way to go so you won’t have to worry about encountering problems.

 If you’re using a smaller loaf pan than the recipe calls for, it might be better to bake two smaller loaves of bread.
 It’s simply a safer way to approach the situation.